LeeCampbell/IntroToRx/content/13_LeavingIObservable.md

 4
 ```

-This does not follow the standard .NET event pattern.
+Although this is the simplest way to convert Rx notifications into events, it does not follow the standard .NET event pattern.
 We use a slightly different approach if we want that.

 ### ToEventPattern